Softness Matters: Effects of Compression on the Behavior of Adsorbed Microgels at Interfaces: Results

 In the case of soft microgel particles, compression simulations were performed only on an individual particle because of the large system size and the corresponding high demand of computational resources (see Methods).
-As shown in the snapshots (Fig.~S6) and in the microgel density profiles (Fig.~\ref{fig:ULC_single}) the soft particles remained mostly localised at the interface for a broad range of compression.
-The protrusion in water starts to emerge at $C = 0.41$ (green line in Fig.~\ref{fig:ULC_single}) to become more evident at larger compressions.
-ULC particles featuring a flat oblate shape were very recently found at the interface in dodecane-water emulsions \cite{Rey2023}.
+As shown in the snapshots (Fig.~S7, ESI\dag) and in the microgel density profiles (Fig.~\ref{fig:ULC_single}), the soft particles remained mostly localised at the interface for a broad range of compression.
+The protrusion in water starts to emerge at a compression equivalent to $\pi = 25$ mN m$^{-1}$ (green line in Fig.~\ref{fig:ULC_single}) to become more evident at larger compressions.
+Soft microgel particles featuring a flat oblate shape were very recently found at the interface in dodecane-water emulsions \cite{Rey2023}.
 This observation is fully compatible with the direct measurement of the ULC microgel shape along the vertical direction provided in the current work.
 The absence of cross-linker is also responsible of the increased flattening of the particles at the interface and is consistent with previous observations \cite{Sch21, Sco19, Boc22}.